Matt Frei

 Matthias "Matt" Frei (born 26 November 1963) is a British-German television news journalist and writer, formerly the Washington, D.C. correspondent for Channel 4 News.
 As of 2024 he is the channel's Europe editor and a presenter of the main Channel 4 News at 7pm.

-Personal life
+Early life

 Frei was born in 1963 in Essen, West Germany, his parents having settled there after leaving Silesia before it became part of Poland.
 In 1973 the family moved to the United Kingdom, where Frei's father became a London correspondent for radio broadcaster Deutschlandfunk.

 Frei was educated at Westminster School, then read history and Spanish at St Peter's College, University of Oxford, graduating in 1986.